RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/3_analog_filters_doc.rst

 4. Phase
 ------------
 You likely know what happens if we add a fixed value to a sign function: it shifts left/right by a corresponding amount.
-This shift is known as phase (φ).
+This shift is known as phase (\phi).

-	.. math:: f(t)=A⋅sin⁡(2π \cdot f \cdot t+φ)
+	.. math:: f(t)=A⋅sin⁡(2\pi \cdot f \cdot t+\phi)

-If φ equals π/2, sine function transforms into a cosine function.
-If offset value equals 2π or a whole multiple of that, function is seemingly unaltered.
+If \phi equals \pi/2, sine function transforms into a cosine function.
+If offset value equals 2\pi or a whole multiple of that, function is seemingly unaltered.

 5. Impedance
 ----------------